(n) Provisions

 (ii) Others

-(a) The Company has received a demand under Goods and Services Tax Act, 2017 of ^ 117.85 Lakhs on 9 August 2023 from Goods and Service Tax (GST) department out of which ^ 3.59 Lakhs is paid under protest.
-The Company has further deposited ^ 5.47 Lakhs towards disputed tax liability and has filed an appeal against the demand order on 31 October 2023 on which no further communication has been received from the department.
+(a) The Company has received a demand under Goods and Services Tax Act,2017 of INR 1.18 Crore on 9 August 2023 from Goods and Service Tax (GST) department out of which INR 0.04 Crore has been paid by the Company.
+The Company has further deposited INR 0.06 Crore towards disputed tax liability and has filed an appeal against the demand order on 31 October 2023.
+During the year, Company has submitted required documents to the department on 18 September 2024.
+The Company believes that the case will be decided in their favour and hence no provision has been considered.

 (b) The Company has received an order dated 23 May 2023 from the Assistant Director, Directorate of Enforcement, in connection with an investigation under the Foreign Exchange Management Act, 1999, as amended, directing the Company to submit certain information, including, inter alia, details of the Directors, the Company’s business, the bank accounts of Company, imports and exports made by Company till date and certain information for financial year 2016-2017, such as, all foreign investments made by Company, import/export advance payments for which import and export had not been made by Company and imports/ exports for which payments had not been made/realized by Company, during the aforementioned year.
 The Company has submitted the required information pursuant to the aforementioned order and no further communication has been recieved from the Directorate of Enforcement in this matter till the adoption of this financial information.
 The Company believes that this was information seeking by the authorities and is not likely to have any implication on the financial position of the Company.